cprice-ping/SKO2023-Terraform-P1AZ/P1AZ Labs/Lab1.md

 ## Lab Exercise

+>Lab Policy starters can be found in the `/P1AZ Labs` folder in this repo

 1. Import Policy - [Lab 1](./SKO2023%20-%20P1AZ%20-%20Lab1.snapshot)
 2. Look at the **Trust Framework** - you can see Attributes and Services: